1414C/SLViewer/README.md

 * You may import multiple SAPLink files.
 * Duplicate objects will be overwritten without warning.
 * The imported objects are contained in one 'codebase' - see the overwrite warning.
 * Files must be encoded as UTF-8.
-If the upload of your SAPLink artifacts fail, the cause is probably the file encoding.
+If the upload of your SAPLink artifacts fails, the cause is probably the file encoding.

 The only objects supported are ABAP Classes, ABAP Function Groups and ABAP SE38-type programs.
 If the source file contains other object-types, the unsupported objects will be skipped over.
 It would be relatively simple to add support for additional object-types,